 - 3.1 The Trustee believes that environmental, social, and governance ("ESG") factors, including climate change, can impact the performance of the Plan's investments, both DB and DC (including the DC default investment strategies), over the medium to long-term.
 The Trustee has delegated responsibility for the selection, retention, and realisation of investments to its investment managers and accordingly, the Trustee seeks to manage the risks and opportunities associated with these ESG factors by selecting industry leaders in investment management who are committed to the Principles for Responsible Investment (as they apply to the sector in which the manager invests or the strategy pursued by the manager) and against criteria which include ESG considerations. - 3.2 The Trustee expects its investment managers to be signatories of the PRI (where applicable) and implement these principles.
-The Trustee requires its investment managers to report on their commitment and how these principles have been implemented. - 3.3 The Trustee takes decisions on ESG and climate-related risks in relation to the Plan's investment arrangements having considered the recommendations of its ESG Sub-Committee. - 3.4 The Trustee has an appointed Stewardship Manager to ensure that the Trustee's expectations for the Plan's investment managers to be compliant with the UK Stewardship Code and the PRI are met where appropriate. - 3.5 The Trustee supports the goals of the Paris Agreement, and believes that long term sustainability issues, in particular climate risk, present risks and opportunities which increasingly require explicit consideration. - The Trustee believes that responsible ownership can add value to the Plan's assets in the long term and will therefore seek to appoint managers who demonstrate strong engagement credentials, where relevant to the portfolio (see further under "Rights Attaching to Investments" below Section 4). - 3.7 The Trustee does not take into account non-financial matters in the selection retention and realisation of investments. - As noted above, the Trustee does not have an active policy of taking non-financial matters into account in its investment decision making.
-However, the Trustee has considered and assessed member views (regarding both financial and non-financial factors) in relation to the range of DC self-select ('Freestyle') funds offered to members and has made available the following funds: - Legal & General Ethical UK Equity and Ethical Global Equity Index Funds whose underlying investments exclude companies involved in business activities that don't comply with a range of ethical and environmental guidelines (and hence are expected to provide investment profiles more suitable to members who wish to express an ethical preference in their investments as well as focusing on companies that are demonstrating good sustainability practices).
+The Trustee requires its investment managers to report on their commitment and how these principles have been implemented. - 3.3 The Trustee takes decisions on ESG and climate-related risks in relation to the Plan's investment arrangements having considered the recommendations of its ESG Sub-Committee. - 3.4 The Trustee supports the goals of the Paris Agreement, and believes that long term sustainability issues, in particular climate risk, present risks and opportunities which increasingly require explicit consideration. - The Trustee believes that responsible ownership can add value to the Plan's assets in the long term and will therefore seek to appoint managers who demonstrate strong engagement credentials, where relevant to the portfolio (see further under "Rights Attaching to Investments" below Section 4). - 3.6 The Trustee does not take into account non-financial matters in the selection retention and realisation of investments. - 3.7 As noted above, the Trustee does not have an active policy of taking non-financial matters into account in its investment decision making.
+However, the Trustee has considered and assessed member views (regarding both financial and non-financial factors) in relation to the range of DC lifecycles/lifestyles and self-select ('Freestyle') funds offered to members. - 3.8 The Trustee has made available a number of sustainable and ethical funds as detailed in the IPID.